Savannah Feed the Hungry prepares for its 13th annual Christmas dinner

 SAVANNAH, Ga.
 (WSAV) — Feed the Hungry is gearing up to give back during its 13th annual Christmas Dinner.

-“This is the first time in two years that we’re having a sit-down dinner,” says Feed the Hungry Founder, Georgia State Representative Carl Gilliard.
+“This is the first time in two years that we’re having a sit-down dinner,” says Feed the Hungry founder, Georgia State Rep. Carl Gilliard.

-Representative Gilliard says he’s expecting this years Christmas dinner to be one of the largest.
+Gilliard says he’s expecting this year’s Christmas dinner to be one of the largest.

 “With inflation and the pricing of things and the need toward the end of the year, we’re finding a lot of families in need and so we call this ‘the big one’ because when we do Christmas dinner, we’re probably expecting anywhere from 3-to-4,000 people,” Gilliard said.